rabindra-dahal/ml-gen-ai-learn/README.md

-It is a learning project to learn modern trend regarding gen ai using python.
+It is a learning project to learn modern trend regarding gen ai using python. #genai #ai #python #genaipython